-An association must give notice to its members of meetings of the board of directors (after developer control ends) by newsletter, conspicuous posting or any other reasonable means at least 48 hours in advance of the meeting.
+An association must provide notice to its members of all meetings of the board of directors (after developer control ends), as well as meeting agendas, by newsletter, conspicuous posting or any other reasonable means at least 48 hours in advance of the meeting.
 The notice must state the date, time, place and purpose of the meeting.
-As the notice of any meeting must state the purpose for which the meeting is called, our firm recommends providing a detailed agenda with the notice of meeting to meet this requirement.
+This 48-hour notice and agenda requirement applies regardless of any provision to the contrary in an association's documents.